ampproject/amphtml/validator/README.md

 ## Using the NodeJS API

 This API is new and still experimental, feedback is especially welcome.
+We may try to port to earlier versions of NodeJS if sufficient interest exists.

 ```
 'use strict';